The Implementation Science Collaborative (ISC)

 Advancing urban migrant health through global partnerships, research, and dialogue is a goal of the CUNY Center for Immigrant, Refugee, and Global Health (CIRGH).
 The Center facilitates multi-stakeholder dialogue on immigrant, refugee, and global health issues, co-hosting forums with partners both in NYC and around the world, inviting speakers to share experience and insights.
 Efforts on international collaboration on migration and health include the following initiatives:

-Advancing urban migrant health through interdisciplinary global partnerships and research is one main goal of CIRGH.
-To this end, the Big Cities Network is a growing network of urban-focused centers from big cities around the world that aims to promote global partnerships, share research, and develop new synergies to promote the health of migrants in big city urban settings using best policies and practices.
+Informed by the global multi-city study on migrant health, the Global Research Network on Migrants in Big Cities is a growing network of urban-focused centers from big cities around the world that aims to promote global partnerships, share research, and develop new synergies to promote the health of migrants in big city urban settings using best policies and practices.

-The Big Cities Network is possible through CIRGH’s position within the Global Society on Migration, Ethnicity, Race and Health (see below).
-As part of the Big Cities Network, CIRGH is developing a discussion panel webinar around the research question how different large urban cities responded to the COVID-19 pandemic and what lessons can be learned for both epidemic outbreak in urban centers and for future pandemics.
-In addition, CIRGH recently published a systematic review of the protective and harmful factors of big cities on migrants during the COVID-19 pandemic.
-Read the full article here.
+As part of the network, CIRGH conducted a discussion panel to understand how different large urban cities responded to the COVID-19 pandemic and what lessons were learned for both epidemic outbreak in urban centers and for future pandemics.
+As part of this effort, CIRGH published a systematic review of the protective and harmful factors of big cities on migrants during the COVID-19 pandemic as well as a policy brief that explores how urban areas mitigate and/or exacerbate the impact of COVID-19 on migrant groups.

 The Global Society on Migration, Ethnicity, Race and Health (GSMERH) partners with researchers and centers from a variety of disciplines, compiling evidence of inequity, disseminating information, and advocating for change.
 Founded in 2020, this society integrates global partnerships and advances in academic, professional, and community work related to the promotion of equity and diversity.
 By partnering with researchers and centers from a variety of disciplines, compiling evidence of migrant’s inequity, disseminating information, and advocating for change, GSMERH’s main goal is to promote policies and practices that prevent, protect, and improve the health of migrants and minimize difference between ethnic/racial groups.